Looking Glass: Protecting Canadians in a Return to Community

-Restrictions like physical distancing, closures of schools and businesses, and self-isolation have been key tools in flattening the COVID-19 curve.
-But these restrictions come with huge economic, social, and mental costs for individuals, for communities, and for businesses.
+Restrictions such as physical distancing, closures of some businesses and self-isolation have been key tools in flattening the COVID-19 curve.
+But these restrictions come with huge economic, social and mental costs for individuals, communities and businesses.

-As jurisdictions the world over move to reopen education facilities, businesses, and public spaces, there are no comprehensive sources for data-driven insight that municipalities, provincial health authorities or businesses can use to forecast safe levels of interaction.
-While these sources exist in isolation, integration is missing and is either in short supply or even contradictory and this in turn erodes the confidence of decision makers.
+As schools, businesses and public spaces seek to reopen safely, there are no comprehensive sources for data-driven insight that municipalities, provincial health authorities or companies can use to forecast safe levels of interaction.
+While these sources exist in isolation, integration is missing, in short supply or contradictory – eroding the confidence of decision makers.

 Moreover, current measures have no built-in feedback on their effectiveness.
-Given all of the unknowns about the virus, it’s tough to understand which measures will successfully keep the COVID-19 curve flattened and which may prove counterproductive.
-As Canada works to navigate what is quickly becoming a new reality, valid, reliable, comprehensive, and dynamic data is sorely needed.
+Given the unknowns about the virus, it’s tough to understand which measures will be most effective in flattening the COVID-19 curve.

-Project Looking Glass will build a decision-support platform that uses predictive modelling to analyze policies and determine which can best protect Canadians in the new normal.
-Using the tool, decision makers will have the ability to say that policy x will have public health impact y and economic impact z.
+The Looking Glass project team is building a decision-support platform that uses predictive modelling to analyze policies and determine which can best protect Canadians in the new normal.

-Looking Glass is led by Kings Distributed Systems in partnership with Queen’s University, Riskthinking.AI, Limestone Analytics, aiSight, Distributed Compute Labs, CENGN, Server Cloud Canada, The Dymond Group, AMPD, Krate Distributed Information Systems, Saskatchewan Polytechnic, the University of Saskatchewan, and multiple municipalities in Ontario, B.C., Newfoundland and Saskatchewan.
+Looking Glass is led by Kings Distributed Systems in partnership with Queen’s University, Riskthinking.AI, Limestone Analytics, aiSight, Distributed Compute Labs, CENGN, Server Cloud Canada, the Dymond Group, AMPD, Krate Distributed Information Systems, Saskatchewan Polytechnic, the University of Saskatchewan, as well as municipalities in Ontario, B.C., Newfoundland and Saskatchewan.

-Decision makers and those advising them will, simply by accessing the Looking Glass webpage online, be able to engage with an interactive map of Canada.
-This map will be broken down by census region (municipality, county, or region) and each of these regions will be linked to demographic, economic, and COVID-19 case report data and analysis that is unique to their region.
-In addition, anonymized data will visualize people’s movement between municipalities on this same application.
+Decision makers and their team members will be able to engage with an interactive map of Canada on the Looking Glass website.
+The map will be broken down by census region and linked to demographic, economic and COVID-19 case report data and analysis that is unique to their region.
+In addition, anonymized data will visualize people’s movement between municipalities.